-

 isBeforeAllOccurrence

-public static boolean isBeforeAllOccurrence(@Nullable @Nullable String str, char target, String @Nullable ... precedes) Checks if the giventarget
+public static boolean isBeforeAllOccurrence(@Nullable @Nullable String str, char target, String @Nullable ... precedes) Checks if the giventargetcharacter is preceded by any string inside the givenprecedesarray.

 If all occurrences of the

-character are preceded by any string inside theprecedes
+targetcharacter are preceded by any string inside theprecedesarray,

 true will be returned.